 Cash and Cash Equivalents – The Company classifies all highly-liquid instruments with an original maturity of three months or less as cash equivalents.
 The Company maintains cash and cash equivalents in bank deposit accounts, which at times may exceed federally insured limits of $250,000.
 Historically, the Company has not experienced any losses in such accounts.

-Restricted Certificate of Deposit — A restricted certificate of deposit, which was held by a bank on our behalf as of June 30, 2023 and 2022, is used as a guarantee against corporate credit cards.
+Restricted Certificate of Deposit — The restricted certificate of deposit on March 31, 2023 and 2022 is held with a bank and is used as a guarantee against corporate credit cards.

-Short-term Investments – Short-term investments on December 31, 2022, include an investment in a US Treasury Bill that matured on March 14, 2023.
-The original maturity for this investment was more than three months and any change in the investment is recognized in the condensed consolidated balance sheets.
-On March 14, 2023, the Company received proceeds of $4,959,263 at maturity, which proceeds were recognized in the condensed consolidated statements of cash flows under cash flows from investing activities.
+Short-term Investments – Short-term investments on December 31, 2022 include an investment in a US Treasury Bill maturing March 14, 2023.
+The original maturity for this investment was more than three months and any change in the investment is recognized in the statement of operations.
+On March 14, 2023 the Company received proceeds of $4,959,263 at maturity and was recognized in statement of cash flows under investing activities.

 Revenue – Our primary sources of revenue are from providing technology, engineering services and products to the offshore industry and governmental entities.
 Revenue is generated pursuant to contractual arrangements to design and develop subsea robots and software and to provide related engineering, technical, and other services according to the specifications of the customers.
 These contracts can be service sales (cost plus fixed fee or firm fixed price) or product sales and typically have terms of up to 18 months.
-The Company had no product sales for the three and six months ended June 30, 2023 and 2022, respectively, as its core products are still under development.
+The Company has no product sales for the three months ended March 31 2023 and 2022, respectively, as its core products are still under development.